 The question of how many detainees there were is asked to this day.

 The number of those incarcerated on the Detainee List , 13 MAR 1979-27 OCT 1983 at this web site is 543.
-The names of 543 persons on that list are those men and whomen who passed through the detention facilities in Grenada during the People’s Revolutionary Government.
+The names of 543 persons on that list are those men and whomen who passed through the detention facilities in Grenada during the People’s Revolutionary Government with their names recorded.

 During the time span from 13 MAR 1979 through 27 OCT 1983, on the Detainee List , there are Detainees incarcerated for varying lengths of time, including some held only for one day, or a couple of days.
 There were those whose days were endless.

 A popular total number, given by former detainees and others, is that 3,330 persons passed through the detention system.
 Another total given is 600.
 No sources are given for these counts.